geojoseph/sad-2019-2-sad2019-2-team5/README.md

 This application enables the users to have a glimpse of certificates that owned by him .

 ## Feautures of the application:-
-Single Page Application and Responsive
+-Single Page Application and Responsive
-Secure Login/Logout
+-Secure Login/Logout
-Reset Password option is available
+-Reset Password option is available
-View the details of certificates
+-View the details of certificates
-Search for the certificates
+-Search for the certificates

 ## Technology Used :-
-Vue.js as framework and front-end
+-Vue.js as framework and front-end
-Node.js for the back-end
+-Node.js for the back-end
-Mysql for the database management
+-Mysql for the database management